wayfareio/wayfare.io/workspaces/fullerton/space-features.markdown

   text: As a member, your perks extend beyond the work place and into the Fullerton
     community.
 You will have free access to member-exclusive events like Forum, where you will learn from social good pioneers right here in Fullerton.
-Members also enjoy discounts on select, ticketed Wayfare events and workshops.
+Members also enjoy discounts on select, ticketed FLDWRK events and workshops.
 - title: Shared Resources
   image: "/assets/images/workspaces/costa-mesa/features/shared-resources.jpg"
   text: Enjoy all the amenities of Staples right in your backyard.
 Each member has